bertvv/ansible-role-bind/README.md

 Steps to install the tools manually:

-1. Docker should be installed on your machine (assumed to run Linux).
-No Docker containers should be running when you start the test.
+1. Docker should be installed on your machine
 2. As recommended by Molecule, create a python virtual environment
 3. Install the software tools `python3 -m pip install molecule docker netaddr dnspython yamllint ansible-lint`
 4. Navigate to the root of the role directory and run `molecule test`